dionnecf/addressbookapi/README.md

 # Running the application locally
-To run the application locally, use the following command:
+To run the application locally, use the following command in the project folder(where the pom.xml file is located):

 on Unix-like systems:
 ./mvnw spring-boot:run